-Now, in order to display a graph in ParaView the user should select the module of interest, e.g.cavity.OpenFOAM and apply the Plot Over Line filter from the Filter->Data Analysis menu.
-This opens up a new XY Plot window beside the existing 3D View window.
-A ProbeLine module is created in which the user can specify the end points of the line in the Properties panel.
+Analysis menu.
+This opens up a new XY Plot window below or beside the existing 3D View window.
+A PlotOverLine module is created in which the user can specify the end points of the line in the Properties panel.
 In this example, the user should position the line vertically up the centre of the domain, i.e. from (0.05, 0, 0.005) to (0.05, 0.1, 0.005), in the Point1 and Point2 text boxes.
 The Resolution can be set to 100.

 On clicking Apply, a graph is generated in the XY Plot window.
-In the Display panel, the user should choose Scatter Plot from the Plot Type menu, with Attribute Mode Point Data.
+In the Display panel, the user should set Attribute Mode to Point Data.
 The Use Data Array option can be selected for the X Axis Data, taking the arc_length option so that the x-axis of the graph represents distance from the base of the cavity.